alt-romes/alt-romes.github.io/posts/2023-11-10-creating-a-macos-app-with-haskell-and-swift.md

 The series of blog posts is further accompanied by a github repository where each commit matches a step of this tutorial.
 If in doubt regarding any step, simply checking the matching commit for absolute confidence you are understanding the practical step correctly.
-[Visit this link to the haskell-x-swift-project-steps repository!](https://github.com/alt-romes/haskell-x-swift-project-steps)
+[Visit this link to the haskell-x-swift-project-steps repository](https://github.com/alt-romes/haskell-x-swift-project-steps)!
 I also intend to record a video explanation, if time permits.

+This blogpost has been cross-posted to [Well-Typed's Blog](https://well-typed.com/blog/).

-# Hello, Swift, its Haskell!
+# Hello, Swift, it's Haskell!

 In this part we are only concerned with getting our `Hello, World!` going.